Exploring Nucleon Structure and the Proton Mass Problem through Holographic QCD: the proton mass problem in Holographic QCD

 where $\Lambda=200$\ MeV, $\beta_{0}=\frac{11}{3}N_{c}-\frac{2}{3}N_{f}$ and $\beta_{1}=\frac{34}{3}N_{c}^2-2C_{F}N_{f}-\frac{10}{3}N_{c}N_{f}$ with $C_{F}=\frac{N_{c}^2-1}{2N_{c}}$ represent the leading and sub-leading coefficients of the beta function, respectively.
 The beta function is \cite{Hatta:2018sqd}

 where $g(t)=\sqrt{4\pi \alpha_{s}(t)}$.
 The mass anomalous dimension $\gamma_{m}$ can be represented as

-As shown in Fig.6, the total cross-section we calculated is consistent with the experimental results.
-Here, there are two free parameters, $b$ and $c$.
-We choose the most suitable set of parameters for the experiment: $b=0.05, c=\infty$.
-By substituting $b=0.05$ into Eq.(\ref{eq30}), we can obtain that the current quarks and the trace anomaly contribute 1.25\% and 23.75\%, respectively, to the proton's mass.
+As shown in Fig. 6, the total cross-section we calculated is consistent with the experimental results.
+The calculation involves two free parameters, $b$ and $c$.
+We choose the most suitable set of parameters based on a $\chi^2$ analysis using the GlueX data: $b = 0.04$.
+The reduced chi-squared values for different $b$ values are $\chi^2/\text{dof} = 1.175$ (b=0), 1.09 (b=0.04), 1.44 (b=0.10), and 3.43 (b=0.20), indicating that $b=0.04$ gives the best fit.
+The allowed range from this quantitative analysis is approximately $0 \le b \le 0.10$, which is shaded in Fig. 6, where we adopt the criterion $\chi^{2}/dof<1.5$ for an acceptable fit.
+Substituting $b = 0.04$ into Eq.
+(42) yields that the current quarks and the trace anomaly contribute approximately 1.0\% and ~24.0\% (with an allowed range of 22.5–25.0\% given the current experimental uncertainties), respectively, to the proton's mass.
 This result is consistent with the conclusion of references \cite{Wang:2019mza,Yang:2017erf,Lorce:2017xzd}.
-The parameter $c=\infty$ means that the gravitational form factor $\bar{C}$ is not significantly dependent on $t$.
+The parameter $c=\infty$ implies that no extra phenomenological $t$-dependence is added to $\bar{C}$, and the only $t$-dependence comes from the anomalous dimension $\gamma_m(t)$.
 Combining Eq.(\ref{eq62}), the gravitational form factor $\bar{C}$ depends on the trace anomaly parameter $b$ and the mass anomaly dimension $\gamma_{m}(t)$, which means it is mainly dominated by gluon condensation and quark condensation.
 The evolution of the gravitational form factor $\bar{C}(t)$ is reflected through the evolution of the mass anomaly dimension $\gamma_{m}(t)$.

+We have also performed a sensitivity check by varying the coefficients in Eq.
+(70) by $±10\%$ and examining the resulting change in the cross section at the trace anomaly parameter $b=0.04$.
+Over the entire energy range of our calculation, the cross section changes by less than $1\%$ under this variation, indicating that the extracted value of $b$ is stable against the uncertainty in these coefficients.

-the larger the parameter $b$ (corresponding to a smaller trace anomaly), the smaller the total cross section.
+As can be further observed from Fig. 6, the larger the parameter $b$ (corresponding to a smaller trace anomaly), the smaller the total cross section.
 In Regge theory, the high-energy scattering $\gamma p\rightarrow J/\psi p$ is dominated by Pomeron exchange, whose coupling strength is intrinsically linked to non-perturbative properties of the gluon field (e.g., gluon condensation).
 The observed reduction in the trace anomaly signifies a suppression of gluon field non-perturbative effects, thereby diminishing the Pomeron coupling strength and consequently decreasing the total scattering cross section.

 Finally, we plot the total cross-section $\sigma$ for different $q_\gamma^2$ values in Fig.7. $q_\gamma^2=0$ and $q_\gamma^2<0$ correspond to real photons and virtual photons, respectively.
 We can see that the total cross-section corresponding to virtual photons is smaller.
 The trend is consistent with calculations from other model \cite{Mamo:2021tzd}.
 This is because as $q_\gamma^2$ increases, the decay rate of photons becomes faster, resulting in a decrease in the interaction with quark gluons inside protons.